tlhunter/consumer-centric-api-design/book.md

 ## Status Codes

 It is very important that as a RESTful API, you make use of the proper HTTP Status Codes; they are a standard after all!
 Various network equipment is able to read these status codes, e.g. load balancers can be configured to avoid sending requests to a web server sending out lots of 50x errors.
-There are a <a title="HTTP Status Codes" href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html">plethora of HTTP Status Codes</a> to choose from, however this list should be a good starting point:
+There are a [plethora of HTTP Status Codes](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html) to choose from, however this list should be a good starting point:

 * **200** OK
   * GET Requests